AndreSantos03/AndreSantos03-Y2S1-SoftwareDesignAndTestingLaboratory/README.md

 ## LDTS_<08><05> - UNO

 >For this project, we decided to implement the famous game of Uno.
-We play the game against one or more CPUs where the classic rules of UNO apply.
-We will later implement a button in the game in which the user can click to see all the rules and different game modes explained.
+We play the game against one where the classic rules of UNO apply.

 This project was developed by André Santos (up202108658@fe.up.pt), António Rama (up202108801@fe.up.pt) and José Veiga (up202108753@fe.up.pt) for LDTS 2022/2023.